Will Smith (comedian): Books

 Comedy books by Smith include How To Be Cool (Harry Enfield said of it 'Will Smith is the coolest guy in the world (if uncool is the new cool) – he's also terrifically funny'), and The Joy of No Sex, published by Penguin, a parody of The Joy of Sex.

-Smith writes for various publications, including the magazine Intelligent Life, in which he learns something new for each issue.
-Articles have included banjo-playing, ice-sculpting, circus skills and making a soufflé.
+Smith has written for various publications, including the magazine Intelligent Life, in which he learnt something new for each issue.
+Articles included banjo-playing, ice-sculpting, circus skills and making a soufflé.

-In 2015 Smith published his first novel, Mainlander (4th Estate, a division of HarperCollins), a thriller about a schoolboy who goes missing on Jersey.
+In 2015, Smith published his first novel, Mainlander (4th Estate, a division of HarperCollins), a thriller about a schoolboy who goes missing on Jersey.
 The Independent described it as 'John le Carré meets Middlemarch', and ShortList called it a 'knockout'.

-Smith reflects on the difference between writing for television and writing a novel in The Guardian.
+Smith reflected on the difference between writing for television and writing a novel in The Guardian.
 "The chain from author to reader is short and simple – agent, editor, proofreader, shop/website.
-In TV, the script will have to be signed off by producers, executive producers, genre commissioners and channel commissioners, and that’s still only a starting point".
-He cites as his influences John Cleese and Stephen Fry, as well as Charlotte Brontë and George Eliot.
+In TV, the script will have to be signed off by producers, executive producers, genre commissioners and channel commissioners, and that's still only a starting point".
+He cited as his influences John Cleese and Stephen Fry, as well as Charlotte Brontë and George Eliot.